hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 taken for granted that I do so by seeing this diversity.

 Swamiji: Very well.
-To enquire about the root of Oneness through the diversity of phenomenal existence is named by the Shâstras as Vyatireki reasoning, or the process of arguing by the indirect method, that is, Adhyâropa and Apavâda, first taking for granted something that is nonexistent or unreal as existing or real, and then showing through the course of reasoning that that is not a substance existing or real.
+To enquire about the root of Oneness through the diversity of phenomenal existence is named by the Shāstras as Vyatireki reasoning, or the process of arguing by the indirect method, that is, Adhyāropa and Apavāda, first taking for granted something that is nonexistent or unreal as existing or real, and then showing through the course of reasoning that that is not a substance existing or real.
 You are talking of the process of arriving at the truth through assuming